wpmartin/dremio-local-agentic-ai-workshop/README.md

 2) Install the `uv` package manager.
 3) Install the `dremio-simple-query` library and run the script `get_pat.py` to generate your PAT token.
 4) Generate your Dremio config file, using this PAT token and the uri `http://localhost:9047`.
+5) Download and install Claude Desktop.
-5) Generate your Claude config file.
+6) Generate your Claude config file.
-6) Launch Claude Desktop.
+7) Launch Claude Desktop.